 Be certain you keep track of serial numbers for all certificates issued by your CA!
 By default, copies of certificates you create for others are placed in your own default keychain (except in OS 10.4 Tiger), so right there we have the potential for massive conflict!

 Certificate Assistant’s counter for tracking serial numbers lives in its configuration file ([Name of CA].certAuthorityConfig).
 The counter intermittently counts when defaults are overridden when making certificates from this CA in Certificate Assistant, on a version-specific basis:

 Any certificates made with defaults overridden may not increment this counter!
 For this reason, carefully track all serial numbers on all certificates made by Certificate Assistant as a CA. You may need to re-do a certificate which pops out with an already-used number, overriding defaults or manually incrementing the counter in the .certAuthorityConfig (Plist format) file.

-Warning 2: Back up your entire macOS before experimenting with this in macOS High Sierra.
+Warning 2: Back up your entire macOS before experimenting with this in macOS High Sierra, Mojave, or Catalina.
 There exists a bug which can create a Certificate Authority certificate which cannot be properly trusted and cannot be removed.
-If you get yourself into this bind, you’ll have to either go really deep into Terminal Land (e.g. Super Duper User), or revert to your backup from before you started playing with making a Certificate Authority in High Sierra.
+If you get yourself into this bind, you’ll have to either go really deep into Terminal Land (e.g. Super Duper User), or revert to your backup from before you started playing with making a Certificate Authority in any of these affected OS versions.
 (It would be kind of you not to ask me how i know this.)
 While backing up is always a good idea, it’s far less dire a problem on OS 10.12 and earlier.